-Using an instrument called an ophthalmoscope, your health care provider can see narrowing of blood vessels, and signs that fluid has leaked from blood vessels.
+Your health care provider will use an ophthalmoscope to look for narrowing of the blood vessels and signs that fluid has leaked from blood vessels.

 The degree of damage to the retina (retinopathy) is graded on a scale of 1 to 4:

 Fluorescein angiography may be used to examine the blood vessels.

 The only treatment for hypertensive retinopathy is to control high blood pressure.

 People with grade 4 (severe retinopathy) often have heart and kidney problems due to high blood pressure.
 They are also at higher risk for stroke.